jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 From version 4.4, Artifactory supports SSH authentication using RSA public and private keys.
 To authenticate yourself to Artifactory using RSA keys, execute the following instructions:

-* Enable SSH authentication as described in [Configuring SSH](https://jfrog-staging-external.fluidtopics.net/r/help/Binary-Repository-Management-Artifactory/Artifactory-Security).
+* Enable SSH authentication as described in [Configuring SSH](https://jfrog.com/help/r/jfrog-artifactory-documentation/artifactory-security).
 * Configure your Artifactory URL to have the following format: `ssh://[host]:[port]
     `There are two ways to do this:

     * For each command, use the `--url` command option.
-    * Specify the Artifactory URL in the correct format using the _`jfrog c add`_ command.
+    * Specify the Artifactory URL in the correct format using the _`jfrog c add`_ command. <br><br>

     ---
     **Warning** <br><br>